 Illegal Collection Tactics Included Threatening Lawsuits

 Operation Corrupt Collector appears focused on this latter group.
 For example, in FTC v.
 National Landmark Logistics, LLC et al., FTC v.
-Absolute Financial Services, LLC et al. and FTV v.
-Global Asset Financial Services Group, LLC, et al., the FTC alleges that the defendant violated the FDCPA by falsely representing that they were a law firm and threatening litigation when they either did not have the right to pursue the debt or had no intention of actually filing suit.
-To be clear, the FDCPA permits a debt collector to threaten litigation only if that debt collector has the right to sue and actually intends to sue; otherwise it’s an illegal collection tactic.
-The FTC further alleges that in some cases, these defendants used personal information about a consumer to try to convince that consumer they owed a debt that they actually did not owe.
+Absolute Financial Services, LLC, et al. and FTV v.
+Global Asset Financial Services Group, LLC, et al., the FTC alleged that the defendant violated the FDCPA by falsely representing that they were a law firm and threatening litigation when they either did not have the right to pursue the debt or had no intention of actually filing suit.
+To be clear, the FDCPA permits a debt collector to threaten litigation only if that debt collector has the right to sue and intends to sue; otherwise, it’s an illegal collection tactic.
+The FTC further alleges that in some cases, these defendants used personal information about a consumer to try to convince that consumer they owed a debt that they did not owe.

 The CFPB & New York Team Up

 Included in Operation Corrupt Collector were two joint actions between the Consumer Financial Protection Bureau and New York’s attorney general.
 Both these actions included similar themes of harassing and deceiving consumers into paying debt they did not owe.
 One action, Consumer Financial Protection Bureau et al. v.
 Douglas MacKinnon et al., resulted in a stipulated final judgment of $60 million, a sum that includes paying consumers back for ill-gotten gains and civil fines.

 Robo-Calling & Call Spoofing as Illegal Collection Tactics